nikyarora/berkeley-tech-clubs/_clubs/mlab.md

 - Reading Groups—big contributor to our ongoing member education, reading groups are presentations and discussion sessions centered on an academic paper or general topic
 - Workshops—like reading groups, workshops are internal presentations and discussions that allow ML@B members to keep learning.
 These sessions focus on sharing skills and wisdom of our older members

+## 👩‍🎓 NMEP: New Member Education Program

+Each semester, the internal team runs a class called NMEP to teach our new members with less prior experience in order to prepare them for industry and research projects.
+Topics include the foundational stuff (like SVMs and decision trees), Computer Vision, Natural Language Processing, Reinforcement Learning, and Unsupervised Learning.
+By the end of this intense class you’ll be ready to do your own research or contribute meaningfully to industry projects, and we stand behind this claim by letting new members work on projects very quickly

 ## New Member Experience

 When you first join ML@B, you will apply to do one of the following based on experience level: